Setting a service account for build and PR validations

 If your repo is in MicrosoftDocs organization, by default, we will enable that any repo created via the OPS Portal, will have OPS service accounts activated.
 Alternatively, you can use your own bot.
 Likewise, if you are in a different organization, you might set up your own as self-service.

-- In OPS portal, go to repo settings
+- Using a repo admin acccount, go to OPS Portal and go to repo settings

 - Scroll down and enable Configure Service Account for Pull Requests and Build validation